 In the expression x+ya+b, y is first multiplied by a (because multiplication has a higher precedence than addition).
-The result of the multiplication is then added to x and this result is then added to b (because the + operators are evaluated left to right).
+The result of the multiplication is then added to x and this result is then added to y (because the y operators are evaluated left to right).